veit/python-basics-tutorial/docs/functions/variables.rst

 Both the variables ``f`` and ``n`` are local to a particular call to the function ``fact``; changes made to them during the execution of the function have no effect on variables outside the function.
-All variables in the parameter list of a function and all variables created within a function by an assignment, such as ``f = 1``, are local to the function:
+All variables in the :term:`parameter` list of a function and all variables created within a function by an assignment, such as ``f = 1``, are local to the function:

 .. code-block:: pycon